wu-hongjun/AnimKit/DOC/iter_pp.md

 ## General Information
 * iter++ is the ultimate way to save iterations.
+* It was modified from the save-it tool from UWARL shelf.
 * You can save an iteration with convinent playblast in mp4 for faster iteration.

 ## iter++ API